FAA Mandates Safety Management Systems For Airports

 Triangle_TMA fast brain slow brainV2

-This novel method for identifying hazards, assessing their risk and developing unbiased critical thinking skills to communicate and solve problems helps meet the FAA’s SMS ultimate goals:
+This novel method for identifying hazards, assessing their risk and developing unbiased critical thinking skills to communicate and solve problems helps meet the FAA’s Safety Management Systems ultimate goals:

 • Possessing a structured means of safety risk management decision-making (Visual Literacy’s emphasis on unbiased critical thinking);